-The tamping technique is important, not only to make sure you apply the correct amount of pressure but to also make sure you don’t hurt yourself.
+The tamping technique is important, not only to make sure you apply the correct amount of pressure but to also to make sure you don’t hurt yourself.
 It is best to place your thumb and forefinger at the base of the tamp, touching the upper rim of the filter basket.
 When pressing down, it is important to keep your elbow high and your wrist straight, applying an approximate force of 10kg.

 PART FOUR - KEEP IT CLEAN

 Always brush off any coffee grinds from the lugs and the rim of the basket, otherwise, you end up with an accumulation of burnt grind inside your group head and around the seal.
 This flavour will carry into your shots and makes them taste bad.
 Making sure your rim and lugs are clear of grind before locking the portafilter in will prevent this and make cleaning your group easier at the end of the day.

 - -Once the coffee is ground, it is best to get it straight into the basket and commence brewing straight away.